Blaygh/spam_detect_app/README.md

 4. Split the data into training and testing sets.
 5. Build and train the spam detection model.
 6. Save the trained model for future use.
-7. Develop and implement the planned API for spam detection.
+7. Utilize the RESTful API for spam detection, where you can send text messages for classification.
+8. Enjoy the user-friendly UI for single text classification.

 Please note that the model creation and training in the current code are set to a small number of epochs for testing purposes.
 For practical use, you should train the model with more extensive data and hyperparameter tuning.

 ### Future Directions
-The codebase is intended to evolve into a complete API for spam detection, allowing users to submit text messages and receive spam classification results.
+The codebase now includes a completed API for spam detection and a user-friendly UI for single text classification.
 Additional features and refinements will be made in subsequent development phases.
+This project demonstrates the integration of deep learning techniques with a user interface and REST API to provide a comprehensive spam detection solution.

 #### References:
 - TensorFlow: https://www.tensorflow.org/